 Italian pasta salad is one of my favorite cold pasta salad dishes!
 Fresh and colorful vegetables, cheese, salami, and Italian vinaigrette are tossed with your favorite pasta to create an unforgettable dish for just about any summer occasion.

-Not only does everyone love them, pasta salads are super easy to make and they’re even better when made ahead of time!
+Pasta salads are one of my go-to potluck dishes from easy and fresh Greek Pasta Salad to a delicious Caesar Pasta Salad and of course my famous Dill Pickle Pasta Salad!
+Not only does everyone love them, but pasta salads are super easy to make and they’re even better when made ahead of time!

-The addition of cheese, salami, and Italian seasonings really add a big punch of flavor!
-While I add bell pepper for color and flavor, you can add in your own favorite Italian inspired ingredients; diced artichokes and sun dried tomatoes also make great additions!
+This easy pasta salad recipe is loaded with flavor, you can add in your own favorite Italian inspired ingredients; diced artichokes and sundried tomatoes also make great additions!

 Tri-color rotini does an amazing job at holding the cheese and Italian dressing in the crevices for max flavor, but you can use shells, or whatever medium noodles you happen to have handy!

 Cook the pasta al dente so it isn’t mushy and it holds up well to the dressing.

 Tips to Make the Perfect Italian Pasta Salad

 - Cut your veggies small: Cutting your vegetables into pieces slightly smaller than bite-sized will ensure that you get a taste of everything in each bite!

 - Don’t overcook your noodles: Overcooking will make a mushy pasta salad as the acids from the dressing will break down the starches farther.
 Shock your noodles once they are cooked al dente in cold water for best results!

 - Cool your pasta before adding the toppings: You don’t want to begin to cook your vegetables while you toss everything together!